Overview

 Lymphoma is a type of cancer that affects your lymphatic system (part of your immune and circulatory systems).
 Hodgkin lymphoma, also known as Hodgkin disease, begins in lymphocytes (white blood cells).
 These cells help protect you from infections and other health problems.
 But diseased cells don’t do their job well.
 Instead, they keep dividing and form a mass, or tumor.
-Over time, tumors may spread to other places, such as your bones, liver or lungs.
+Over time, tumors might spread to other places, such as your bones, liver or lungs.

-Hematologic, or blood-related, cancer specialists at the UW Carbone Cancer Center treat common and rare types of Hodgkin lymphoma.
-We are Wisconsin’s only National Cancer Institute Comprehensive Cancer Center.
+Hematologic, or blood-related, cancer specialists at the UW Health | Carbone Cancer Center treat common and rare types of Hodgkin lymphoma.
+We are Wisconsin’s only Comprehensive Cancer Center, as designated by the National Cancer Institute.
 Our expert care begins with a careful diagnosis, and we are committed to using the most advanced treatments.
 We are also a leader in lymphoma research, which allows us to offer promising new treatments through clinical trials.

 Many times, a swollen lymph node is the first sign of Hodgkin lymphoma.
 It might occur in your armpit, groin or neck.
 Other symptoms can include: